makiwarner/BasicLibraryManagement/README.md

 # BasicLibraryManagement
 For Programming 2 BCASI Year 3

-To run the program, use:
+To run the program, use:/n
-mkdir build (if you havent already) cd build (if you havent already) cmake .. (run CMake to configure the project... if you havent already) build the project (cmake --build .   ... if you havent already) ./bin/library_management_system (run the executable)
+mkdir build (if you havent already)/n cd build (if you havent already)/n cmake .. (run CMake to configure the project... if you havent already)/n build the project (cmake --build .   ... if you havent already)/n ./bin/library_management_system (run the executable)/n